usask-aws/cf-ec2-alb-testprod-al2023/README.md

   both security groups**, there is **NO WAY** to **RECOVER** them once the stack deletion completes. **The two data volumes (`TestDataVolume` / `ProdDataVolume`) are intentionally NOT deleted** (`DeletionPolicy:
-  Retain`) — they'll remain in the account in `available` state, still billing, holding your app content and logs.
+  Retain`), they'll remain in the account in `available` state, still billing, holding your app content and logs.
 If you're tearing the environment down for good, manually delete them afterwards via **EC2 → Volumes** once you've confirmed you no longer need the data (or